aysieelf/Foxy-Dreams/README.md

-# 🦊 Foxy Dreams
+# 🦊 Sleepy Fox

-Foxy Dreams is my interpretation of the classic Pong game.
+Sleepy Fox is my interpretation of the classic Pong game.
 This is my third game ever.

 ## Current Progress
 [▓░░░░░░░░░] 10%